Kristina01111000/Drws_site/README.md

 - server issue for him? firewall? every computer @ his office was not working
 - email himm tomorrow to check the site @ his office again and at his house
 	- he fot to the site, but could not login, got an error message
+	- he got to the site at home, but still couldn't login

 - make a coupon code for discounted price, waiting on word + amount